S3ak/js-frameworks/module-1/lesson-3/lesson-3-react-bootstrap-and-routing.md

 ```

 Apart from the new imports, we swapped out the Nav.Link Bootstrap components for NavLink components from React Router.

-We added a Switch to contain our Routes.

 Each Route points to a component we created above.